-Walk through the halls that hold a thousand years of history.
-The magnificent Arundel Castle in Arundel, West Sussex, England was built in the 11th century as a royal stronghold for the Earl of Montgomery.
-It guarded the town against French invasion at the time that Arundel was still a busy port with ships sailing inland through the Arun River.
+Arundel Castle holds the honor of being one of the longest inhabited castles in the UK–walking through its halls is like wading through a thousand years of history.
+Located in West Sussex, England, this monument to the past used to be a royal stronghold for the Earl of Montgomery and is best known for guarding the town against French invasion.
+At the time, the city was a busy port with ships sailing inland through the Arun River.

 Frequently Asked Questions

 Arundel Castle is located in Arundel, West Sussex in England.

 When Was Arundel Castle Built?
 Who Built It?